larry-k88/PY101/README.md

-# Repo for Course PY101 of Python Track:
+Repo for Course PY101 of Python Track:
-# Lessons 1, 2 and 3
+Lesson 1: 26/11/24 -
+Lesson 2
+Lesson 3